The-Egg-Corp/ThunderGo/README.md

 > [!WARNING]
-> This project is a **WIP** and until there is an initial release, using it is not advised.\
+> This project is a **WIP** and until there is a stable release, using it is not advised.
-> There is no license yet, so all rights are reserved.

 # ThunderGo
 Go client for the [Thunderstore](https://thunderstore.io) API.